samscam/DynamicStyles/Readme.md

 You're best using [CocoaPods](http://cocoapods.org)

-Add `pod 'DynamicStyles', '~>0.1.3'` to your podfile.
+Add `pod 'DynamicStyles', '~>0.1.4'` to your podfile.

 Run `pod install`

 ### ... and then

 Create a property list called `Stylesheet.plist` somwehere in your project.
 There is one in the example project in the repo which you could use as a starting point.
+See the syntax section below for details.

 You can theoretically tell it to use a custom named plist from code but you won't get IB rendering if you do that.